linda-seiter/CMSC115_2258/unit8_project/README.md

 ## Task #6 - Implement the `setAdjacentCells()` method

-The `setAdjacentCells` method assigns a new value to the cells that are adjacent to a specified cell, including those horizontally, vertically, and diagonally.
+The `setAdjacentCells` method assigns a new value to the cells that are adjacent to a specified cell, including those horizontally, vertically, and diagonally adjacent.
-To handle edge cases where the specified cell is located in the first or last row, or the first or last column, the method should check the validity of the indices before updating any adjacent cells.
+To handle edge cases where the specified cell is located in the first or last row, or the first or last column, the method should check the validity of the indices before attempting to update an adjacent cell.

 ```java
 /**